System-size convergence of point defect properties: The case of the silicon vacancy: Results

 Following the careful description of Baraff {\em et al.}\cite{negU-baraff}, we define the stable charge state transition level $E \left ( m / n \right )$ to be the value of the Fermi level (with respect to the perfect crystal valence band edge) at which there is a crossing of the defect formation energies of two charge states $m$ and $n$, leading to a change in the most stable state from $\mathrm{v}^m$ to $\mathrm{v}^n$ as the Fermi level is raised.
-As first predicted by Baraff {\em et al.}\cite{negU-baraff} and then experimentally verified by Watkins and Troxell\cite{negU}, the isolated silicon vacancy exhibits a `negative-U' effect, by which the stable charge state changes directly from $\mathrm{v}^{2+}$ to $\mathrm{v}^0$.
-The $\mathrm{v}^{1+}$ state is therefore only metastable.
-This is a direct consequence of the Jahn-Teller distortion, which lowers the energy of the neutral vacancy much more than the singly positive vacancy.
+This is given by